awagner83/amalgamate/README.md

 ## amalgamate - a template library for javascript

-**tldr;** *An experimental template library for javascript that supports context-vars replacements, deep-replace, object-scoping, array-iteration, and existence-checking (both positive and negative)... all in 574 B (minified and gzipped)*
+**tldr;** *An experimental (and hopefully fast) template library for javascript that supports context-var replacements, deep-replace, object-scoping, array-iteration, and existence-checking (both positive and negative)... all in about 574 B (minified and gzipped)*

 Run the benchmarks: `coffee bench.coffee`